Demanding new province not a crime under constitution: Sattar - PakObserver

 He accused Pakistan People’s Party of playing a role in the separation of Pakistan in 1971.
 He accused the political party of carrying out targeted operations against them whenever they demand for a province.

 He went on to say that “Muhajir province” is not the correct phrase to use.
-“A southern Sindh province should be created.”
+“A southern Sindh province should be created.—NNI